liftoff-app/liftoff/CONTRIBUTING.md

 ### Weblate

-Lemmy devs are kindly hosting lemmur translation strings on their [Weblate instance](https://weblate.yerbamate.ml/projects/lemmur/lemmur/).
+Lemmy devs are kindly hosting lemmynade translation strings on their [Weblate instance](https://weblate.yerbamate.ml/projects/lemmynade/lemmynade/).
 Feel free to contribute strings there, we regularly sync string changes with Weblate.

 We use flutter's native file format for translations: ARB, which itself uses the ICU message syntax.
 In most cases you will be able to deduce the syntax based on the source string.
 Here are 3 important examples: